shounakjoshi88-a11y/60-login-page-challenge/designs/liquid_glass_designs/liquid_glass_cosmic_space_theme/gallery/README.md

-# 🚀✨ Liquid Glass Cosmic Portal - Gallery
+dme# 🚀✨ Liquid Glass Cosmic Portal - Gallery

 ## 🎭 What's This About?

-Welcome to the **Cosmic Portal** gallery! 🌌 This is where we showcase the most mind-bending, neon-glowing, astronaut-powered login experience you've ever seen.
+Welcome to the **Cosmic Portal** gallery! 🌌 This is where I showcase  neon-glowing, astronaut-powered login experience.

 Imagine this: You're floating through a wormhole.
 Stars are twinkling.
 A nebula is dancing in impossible colors.
 And there's an astronaut vibing with the cosmos, beckoning you through a dimensional gateway.
 That's not sci-fi—that's your login page now! 🧑‍🚀✨